A Theory of Self-Resonance After Inflation, Part 2: Quantum Mechanics and Particle-Antiparticle Asymmetry: Symmetric and Asymmetric Theories

-We note that at linear order one should, in principle, also include linearized corrections to the metric, such as the Newtonian potential.
-One can show that on sub-Hubble scales, such corrections are small, in particular they are suppressed relative to the terms included in eqs.~(\ref{PertEqn1},\,\ref{PertEqn2}) by $\sim a^2H^2/k^2$.
+We note that at linear order one can include linearized corrections to the metric, such as the Newtonian potential.
+It is possible to make a gauge choice in which the fluctuating dynamical degrees of freedom are solely described by the scalar field fluctuations.
+In the gauge in which there are spatially flat hypersurfaces, the function $\mathcal{G}$ is \beq \mathcal{G}={1\over a^3\mpl^2}{d\over dt}\!\left(a^3\dot\phi_0^2\over H\right)\delta\phi_\parallel \eeq One can show that on sub-Hubble scales, such corrections are small, in particular they are suppressed relative to the terms included in eqs.~(\ref{PertEqn1},\,\ref{PertEqn2}) by $\sim a^2H^2/k^2$.
 On the other hand, for order Hubble or super-Hubble scales, such corrections can be important.
 For simplicity, we ignore such corrections in this work, and we suspect this will not change our central conclusions.
 In fact we will see that our primary effects occur on lengths scales that are not parametrically larger than the Hubble length.
 So this simplification is reasonable.